apache/arrow/docs/source/format/CDeviceDataInterface.rst

 .. c:member:: int (*ArrowAsyncDeviceStreamHandler.on_schema)(struct ArrowAsyncDeviceStreamHandler*, struct ArrowAsyncProducer*, struct ArrowSchema*, const char*)

     *Mandatory.* Handler for receiving the schema of the stream.
-All records should match the provided schema.
+All incoming records should match the provided schema.
 If successful, the function should return 0, otherwise it should return an ``errno``-compatible error code.